Mahsa7293/Visual-Analysis-of-Car-Fuel-Economy/README.md

 # Visual-Analysis-of-Car-Fuel-Economy
-This dataset contains test data used to evaluate fuel economy.
-The information is derived from vehicle testing conducted at EPA's National Vehicle and Fuel Emissions Laboratory in Ann Arbor, Michigan, as well as from data submitted by vehicle manufacturers to the EPA.
 ## Dataset Description
 This dataset contains test data used to evaluate fuel economy.
 The information is derived from vehicle testing conducted at EPA's National Vehicle and Fuel Emissions Laboratory in Ann Arbor, Michigan, as well as from data submitted by vehicle manufacturers to the EPA.
 The dataset comprises 832 rows and 13 features, detailing various properties of car models from 2018.
 Key features include fuel type, the number of engine cylinders, wheel drive configuration, vehicle class, and more.